10 monstrous beasts we're glad have gone extinct

 Its shell wasn’t a single solid mass of bone; consisting instead of many separate bony and leathery plates.

-Where: North America When: 74 million years ago
+When: 110 million years ago

 They call it super croc, and it’s not hard to see why.
 The jaws alone were bigger than a man and tipped with stout backward-pointing teeth.
 Once Sarcosuchus imperator had snared a victim, the unfortunate prey would be unable to escape as the 10-tonne crocodile dragged it back into the water where it would be drowned and consumed.